 A dashboard will be available to assist staff in calculating their current performance against the expectations.
-The dashboard is a tool to guide discussion of research performance, it does not determine research workload.
-When analysing performance and determining future research workload, the dashboard will be considered alongside any research plan and performance objectives set out in an individual Academic Performance Review Plans.
-Given that there will be anomalies with any data driven assessments, researchers can provide additional evidence to support their performance beyond that which the dashboard may capture.
+The dashboard is a tool to guide discussion of research performance.
+It does not determine research workload.
+When analysing performance and determining future research workload, the dashboard will be considered alongside any research plan and performance objectives set out in an individual Academic Performance Review Plan.
+Given that there will be anomalies with any data driven assessment, researchers can provide additional evidence to support their performance beyond that is captured in the dashboard.